When is p-hacking detectable?: Introduction

+The main technical challenge in developing our test is to write the null hypothesis in a feasibly testable form.
+Using the singular value decomposition of \citet{CarrascoPaper}, the properties of Hilbert Spaces, and spectral cutoff regularization, we show that the null hypothesis is equivalent to checking whether a vector of moments of the data belong to a known convex set.\footnote{This regularization method is related to the theory of deconvolution.
+See for example: \cite{Fan91,on_Gibbs,Johannes,Hohage,faridani2025testingunderpoweredliteratures}} Mathematically, this is exactly the testing problem studied by \citet{FangSantos} and we use their bootstrap to obtain critical values.
+We therefore call our test the {\it projection test}.

+The broad contribution of this paper is to show that a clean visual appearance of the $t$-curve can be deceptive.
+Some $p$-hacking is undetectable and other kinds reveal themselves without the usual signatures.
+Meta-analysts should add our projection test to their roster and become more cautious about interpreting a smooth $t$-curve as evidence of honesty.

 This paper is organized as follows.
-Section \ref{sec:setup} sets up the problem.
-Section \ref{sec:h0} defines the meta-analyst's null hypothesis and provides examples of $p$-hacking processes that are detectable and undetectable by any test.
-Section \ref{sec:correct_spec} presents the projection test and shows its validity and consistency when the $t$-score is exactly normal.
-Section \ref{sec:misspecification} extends to the approximately normal $t$-score.
-Section \ref{sec:sims} presents simulations and Section \ref{sec:application} shows an empirical application.
+Section \ref{sec:setup} shows that some forms of $p$-hacking are undetectable.
+Section \ref{sec:the_test} proposes the projection test.
+Section \ref{sec:misspecification} extends to situations where the $t$-statistic is only approximately normal.
+Section \ref{sec:sims} presents simulations and Section \ref{sec:application} provides an empirical application.
 Proofs are in Appendix \ref{sec:proofs}.